• Menu

 Blue River through downtown Breckenridge.
 Photo: Steven Martin

-Road trippers can enjoy the beauty of the Blue River by driving along Highway 9 between Kremmling and the Green Mountain Reservoir.
-Road trippers will enjoy looking at the cotton wood lined banks capped by the rugged Gore Mountains in the background.
+Roadtrippers can enjoy the beauty of the Blue River by driving along Highway 9 between Kremmling and the Green Mountain Reservoir.
+Road trippers will enjoy looking at the cotton wood-lined banks capped by the rugged Gore Mountains in the background.

-For visitors who want a closer look at the river, kayaking and canoeing are popular past times on this river.
+For visitors who want a closer look at the river, kayaking and canoeing are popular pastimes on this river.
 Kayakers and canoers can access the river at Quaking Creek Ranch and from the Blue River Campground.
 There are other places where the river can be accessed while it runs through public land, but Quaking Creek Ranch and the Blue River Campground are the most popular.

 The Blue River also offers Gold Medal fishing!
 The trophy fishing area is located downstream from the Dillion Dam and runs all the way to Kremmling.
 Anglers can hope to catch both rainbow trout and brown trout in these shallow waters.
-Check regulations, most is fly fishing or artificial lures only.
-Trout love this river because the bottom is made up of gravel.
+Check regulations, most are fly fishing or artificial lures only.
+Trout loves this river because the bottom is made up of gravel.
 Anglers can access the river anywhere on public land and many parking areas are available along Highway 9.

 Blue River Breckenridge CO Fly Fisherman